Reymidaz/Reymidaz/README.md

 - 👋 Hi, I’m @Reymidaz
 - 👀 I’m interested in ...
-Building A Stack Site for NFT Marketplace
+Building A Stack Site for NFT Marketplace and Algo trading bots
-- 🌱 I’m currently learning ...solidity and Phyton coding
+- 🌱 I’m currently learning ...solidity and Phyton coding as well as coding Algo bots for trading using CCxt and Phyton.
 - 💞️ I’m looking to collaborate on ...
 NFT Projects and cryptocurrency projects
 - 📫 How to reach me ... malemus022@gmail.com